aleshaleksey/fansys23/base-rules.md

 1. **Entity type** define the base possibilities of a character (a plant does not require sleep, but usually requires water, air and "sustenance", it does "see" things.
 A spirit does not have a corporeal form and cannot be "touched" normally, a humanoid (animal) has a movement speed, and a corporeal form, usually with one head, one torso, two arms and two legs, requires air, water, sustenance, sleep and ages).
 2. The **race** (or **template**) determines some specific characteristics and attributes. (eg base movement speed, movement modality, lifespan, typical weight and height, certain resistances and vulnerabilities and special abilities).
 3. **Size category** [diminutive, tiny, small, medium, large, huge, gargantuan, colossal] affect how much space an entity takes up on (and off) a battlefield, its reach, its AC, and potentially other things.
-Size rules are described in a table in the "Size Rules" section.
+Size rules are described in the ["Size Rules"](#size-rules) section below.
 4. **Movement modalities** are usually determined by race and special abilities.
 A creature WITH a movement modality may (or may not!) be able to move over other terrain with an ability check. this is covered in "movement" rules:
     - **walk speed**: ground movement over horizontal-ish terrain.
     - **climb speed**: ground movement over vertical-ish terrain.